Getting over your fear of learning how to drive starts with a few small steps in the right direction.

 This second tip is crucial.

-The driver’s seat is unlike any other seat in a vehicle.
+It’s important to know that the driver’s seat is unlike any other seat in a vehicle.

 It has the steering wheel in front, gas and brake pedals at the bottom, the hand brakes and gears to the side, and a whole lot of other buttons, knobs, and controls.